foxglove/terraform-examples/primary-site/aws/README.md

 The Helm chart's service accounts need to be configured to use the IAM roles created by this template, allowing the services to connect to the inbox and lake buckets.

+## Prerequisites

+* a custom domain with an HTTPS certificate

 ## Getting started

 ### Configure the AWS Terraform provider